-The specific structure of our graphs will be those in the following form. \begin{definition} An \textit{encoder-respecting form} $\mathcal{D}$ has only green ($Z$) nodes, and is structured as a \textit{semi-bipartite graph}.
+The specific structure of our graphs will be those in the following form. \begin{definition} An \textit{encoder-respecting form} $\CE$ has only green ($Z$) nodes, and is structured as a \textit{semi-bipartite graph}.
 A semi-bipartite graph has a left and right cluster, such that left-cluster nodes may have edges only to right-cluster nodes, but right-cluster nodes have no such restrictions.
-In our case, the left and right cluster are denoted as the input and output clusters, respectively.
-The input cluster $\CI$ has $k$ nodes associated with the $k$ input qubits of the corresponding encoder, and the output cluster $\widetilde{\CO}$ has $n$ nodes.
+In our case, the left and right clusters are denoted as the input and output clusters, respectively.
+The input cluster $\CI$ has $k$ nodes associated with the $k$ input qubits of the corresponding encoder, and the output cluster $\widetilde{\CO}$ has $n$ nodes, where $n\geq k$.
 Each input node has a free (not connected to any other nodes) edge---the input edge.
 Similarly, each output node has a free output edge.
 The output edges are numbered from $1$ to $n$---in order from left to right on an incomplete stabilizer tableau or top to bottom on Clifford circuit output wires.
 For convenience, we refer to the node $v$ connected to an output edge numbered $i$ as the output node numbered $i$. \end{definition} The design of the encoder-respecting form graphically illustrates how information propagates from input to output (which edges connect $\CI$ to $\widetilde{\CO}$) as well as the entanglement structure (which edges connect $\widetilde{\CO}$ to $\widetilde{\CO}$) of the underlying encoder.
-We emphasize that this idea is only for intuition, as there exists equivalence transformation rules on ZX diagrams that appear to change the connectivity in nontrivial ways but are nonetheless the same diagram.
-Note that the structure of $\mathcal{D}$ gives rise to a natural binary ``partial adjacency matrix'' $M_{\mathcal{D}}$ of size $k \times n$, which describes the edges between $\CI$ and $\CO$ akin to the standard graph adjacency matrix.
+We emphasize that this idea is only for intuition, as there exist equivalence transformation rules on ZX diagrams that appear to change the connectivity in nontrivial ways but nonetheless represent the same operator.
+Note that the structure of $\mathcal{E}$ gives rise to a natural binary ``partial adjacency matrix'' $M_{\mathcal{E}}$ of size $k \times n$, which describes the edges between $\CI$ and $\CO$ akin to the biadjacency matrix of bipartite graphs.